 The Chinese government does not recognise dual nationality and will not allow consular access by the Australian Embassy or Consulate to Australians detained by Chinese authorities if they have entered China on a Chinese passport, a Hong Kong or Macau identity card or any non-Australian foreign passport.
 This includes identity cards issued in Taiwan.
 Consular access is, however, allowed to those who have entered on Australian passports.
 Therefore, if you are an Australian/Chinese dual national, you should travel on your Australian passport, obtain a visa for China and present yourself as Australian at all times (excerpt from the smartraveller.gov.au website).

-Airport transfers are provided on Saturday 24 and Sunday 25 November only and from Pudong International Airport only.
-If you arrive on any other day you will have to make your own way to campus.
+Airport transfers are provided on Saturday 23 and Sunday 24 November only and from Pudong International Airport only.
+If you arrive on any other day you will have to make your own way to the campus.
 Some international and most domestic flights land at Hongqiao Airport.
 Please note that ECUPL is unable to provide airport transfers from Hongqiao Airport.
+Hongqiao Airport is, however, quite close to the campus.

 Airport transfers are NOT provided at the conclusion of the Winter School and you will be required to make your own way to the airport by taxi or public transport.
 ECUPL staff will assist you in booking taxis on departure, if required.
 The cost of a taxi to Pudong International Airport is around RMB180 (A$30).